Ramesses II: Mummy

 The pharaoh's mummy reveals an aquiline nose and strong jaw.
 It stands at about 1.7 m.
 Gaston Maspero, who first unwrapped the mummy of Ramesses II, writes, "on the temples there are a few sparse hairs, but at the poll the hair is quite thick, forming smooth, straight locks about five centimeters in length.
 White at the time of death, and possibly auburn during life, they have been dyed a light red by the spices (henna) used in embalming ... the moustache and beard are thin. ...
 The hairs are white, like those of the head and eyebrows ... the skin is of earthy brown, splotched with black ... the face of the mummy gives a fair idea of the face of the living king."

+According to Egyptologist Frank J. Yurco, the mummy held features characteristic of northern Egyptians as Rameses II originated from the far north-eastern nome of Egypt rather than deriving from a southern regions as the case with the 12th dynasty, 17th dynasty and 18th dynasty.
+In his view, this reflected a wider continuum of admixture and physical variation exhibited across Egyptian royal dynasties.

 In 1975, Maurice Bucaille, a French doctor, examined the mummy at the Cairo Museum and found it in poor condition.
 French President Valéry Giscard d'Estaing succeeded in convincing Egyptian authorities to send the mummy to France for treatment.
 In September 1976, it was greeted at Paris–Le Bourget Airport with full military honours befitting a king, then taken to a laboratory at the Musée de l'Homme.
 Persistent claims that the mummy was issued with a passport for the journey are incorrect, but may be based on the French word passeport being used to describe the extensive documentation required.